PaulStapel/PaulStapel.github.io/content/meditation/facing-mountains.md

 Last academic period didn't go easy on me.
 Or more accurately, I didn't go easy on myself.
 I always aim to challenge myself, and with all the things that I had to do outside of studying I found myself struggling quite a bit more than previous periods.
 This, i believe, is a good thing, as it means that I am slowly approaching my limit and finding new ways to challenge myself.

 But of course, this does leave a certain unease: "may the next challenge be my breaking point?"
-"Will I rise up to the challenge once again, or was last times success a mere fluke?"
+"Will I rise up to the challenge once again, or was last time's succes a mere fluke?"
 "Will I be able to face the next mountain on my path?".

 This next metaphorical mountain is the course "Topology and geometry", a course that has been hyped up for its difficulty in the mathematics curriculum.
 Now, although I understood the fundamentals of topology last period, topological proof writing is rather challenging, and this course will be a huge challenge for me.
 At first, leading up to the start of the new period, this left me anxious.
 I must, however, remind myself of my ultimate goal: "intellectual enlightenment".